Do You Know What an IUL Policy Is, or How It Works?

 IUL Policy Basics

 Indexed universal life policies fall into the category of permanent life insurance.
 These policies offer death benefit protection when death happens.
 Additionally, the premium payments have the ability to earn interest to build cash value on the policy.
 The key component setting IUL policies apart from other permanent insurance policies is the way the interest credits to the policy.
-More than offering a set traditional declared interest rate, indexed universal life has the ability to earn interest linked to the rise of a chosen index in the stock market over the specific period of time with the policy.
-Key point of this being the additional earned interest is earned based on the rise.
-This means if the index becomes negative, the policy will not lose the value.
+More than offering a set traditional declared interest rate, indexed universal life has the ability to earn interest linked to the rise of a chosen index in the stock market over a specific period of time with the policy.
+A key point of this is that the additional earned interest is earned based on the rise.
+This means if the index becomes negative, the policy will not lose its value.

 Try this IUL Policy Breakdown with your Clients: